 - In Zombieland, we're not really sure if Columbus is the last non-infected human alive.
 He doesn't seem to be clear on it either.
 He's not.

-- The Doctor isn't the last man on Earth, but he is the last of his kind.
-Except he isn't.
-And then he is again.
+- The show's revival established the Doctor as the Last of His Kind following a Time War that destroyed Gallifrey.
+Then, three years in, the Master showed up.
 Opinions vary on whether River Song counts as one of his kind.
 She's part Time Lord, but didn't come from his planet.

 - "The Time of the Doctor" has established that there are other Time Lords, but they're stuck in an alternate dimension